HubertSia/cart253/topics/assignments/mod-jam/ideas.md

 **Moshi tries to eat apples as much as possible before Browser get**

-The players are playing as Moshi, the friendly dinosaur, is very hungry.
+The players are playing as Moshi, the friendly dinosaur, he is very hungry.
 So he is going to eat some apple-wings in a local forest.

-Suddenly, a the big bad turtle, Browser, tries to collect the apple-wings for his personal gains.
+Suddenly, a big bad turtle, Browser, tries to collect the apple-wings for his personal gains.

-Make sure Moshi eats as possible before Browser gets all 10 apple-wings and blows up the forest
+Make sure Moshi eats as mush as possible before Browser gets all 10 apple-wings and blows up the forest

 **Ideas and features**